zenyd/mpv-scripts/README.md

 Sensible defaults have been set, but if you want to change the `lookahead` value take care to not set it larger than what the buffers can provide.
 This applies to embedded subtitles and not external.

+There is an alternate "skip" mode that instead seeks directly to the next sub.

 Key Bind|Effect
 --------|------
 `ctrl + j`|Toggle script on/off
+`ctrl + alt + j`|Toggle script mode (speed/skip)
 `alt + j`|Toggle sub visibility on/off (non-styled subs)
 `alt + '+'`|Increase speedup
 `alt + '-'`|Decrease speedup